Mutual Defense Treaty between the United States and the Republic of China: Termination

-Although the treaty had no time limit, Article 10 of the treaty stipulated that either party can terminate the treaty one year after notifying the other party.
+Although the treaty had no time limit, Article 10 of the treaty stipulated that either party could terminate the treaty one year after notifying the other party.
 Accordingly, the treaty came to an end on January 1, 1980, one year after the United States established diplomatic relations with the People's Republic of China on January 1, 1979.

-The authority for President Jimmy Carter to unilaterally annul a treaty, in this case the SAMDT, was the topic of the Supreme Court case Goldwater v.
+The authority for President Jimmy Carter to unilaterally annul a treaty, in this case, America's treaty with the Republic of China, was the topic of the Supreme Court case Goldwater v.
 Carter in which the court declined to rule on the legality of this action on jurisdictional grounds, thereby allowing it to proceed.

 Taiwan Relations Act

-Shortly after the United States' recognition of the People's Republic of China, the U.S. Congress passed the Taiwan Relations Act.
-Some of the SAMDT's content survives in the Act; for example the definition of "Taiwan".
+Shortly after the United States recognized the People's Republic of China, the U.S. Congress passed the Taiwan Relations Act.
+Some of the treaty's content survives in the Act; for example, the definition of "Taiwan".
 However, it falls short of promising Taiwan direct military assistance in case of an invasion.